zoffline/zwift-offline/README.md

 	* Go to the path ``/var/containers/Bundle/Application/Zwift/Zwift.app/dataES``.
     * Press the pinboard icon on the bottom left hand side and then the left icon arrow ``paste``.
     * If you did it right you will be asked if you want to replace the file ``cacert.pem`` press ``replace``.<br>
-* Check if you you are still connected to the zoffline AP.<br>
+* Check if you you are still connected to the zoffline AP, if not connect to it.<br>
 * Launch the Zwift App.
   * Press on add existing user and not on create new user.
   * Login with random credentials with any mail or username and password (check next two steps before you do it).